In da Club

-"In da Club" is a song by American rapper 50 Cent from his debut studio album Get Rich or Die Tryin' (2003).
-Written by 50 Cent alongside producers Dr. Dre and Mike Elizondo, the song, which uses an unconventional off-beat rhythm, was released in January 2003 as the album's lead single and peaked at number one on the US Billboard Hot 100, becoming 50 Cent's first number-one single.
+"In Da Club" is a song by American rapper 50 Cent from his debut studio album Get Rich or Die Tryin' (2003).
+Written by 50 Cent alongside producers Dr. Dre and Mike Elizondo, the song, which uses an unconventional off-beat rhythm, was released to digital download in the United States on January 7, 2003, as the album's lead single and peaked at number one on the US Billboard Hot 100, becoming 50 Cent's first number-one single.

-"In da Club" received praise from critics; at the 46th Grammy Awards, it was nominated for Best Male Rap Solo Performance and Best Rap Song.
-The accompanying music video for "In da Club" won Best Rap Video and Best New Artist at the 2003 MTV Video Music Awards.
+"In Da Club" received praise from critics; at the 46th Grammy Awards, it was nominated for Best Male Rap Solo Performance and Best Rap Song.
+The accompanying music video for "In Da Club" won Best Rap Video and Best New Artist at the 2003 MTV Video Music Awards.
 In 2009, the song was listed at number 24 in Billboard's Hot 100 Songs of the Decade.
 It was listed at number 13 in Rolling Stone's "Best Songs of the Decade".
 In 2010, it was ranked 448th in Rolling Stone's 500 Greatest Songs of All Time list.
 It was performed by 50 Cent in the Super Bowl LVI halftime show on February 13, 2022.